happner/happner-cluster-ui/README.md

 #####5.1.6 directive - back-end code that the droid uses to perform its mandate
 #####5.1.7 component - in the back-end, actually just a node dependency, injected into the directive's $assemblyline.components object.
 #####5.1.8 system droids - the system will come with some predefined droids, such as a Scheduler (starts a flow at a scheduled time) , Valve (all, one at a time, first, last, all), Event (starts a flow based on a system event), Data Mapper (maps one data object into another, takes input and output schemas), Script (runs a piece of javascript), Power Switch (stop, pause, start) , Log (writes to the flow log), Personnel (puts flow into the hands of a user or group), Notify (email, SMS, twitter)

+##Data layout
+- The data is laid out according to an organisational structure
+- all data items belong to an organisation, all organisations apart from the primary organisation have a parent as well.
+- If a group has a permission set in an organisation, it will by default have the same permissions for all organisations that are descendants of the organisation.
+  - this is done every time a permission is saved for the group, the ui allows for the appending of the permission down the organisation tree
+- All sessions are run from an organisation, the user logs in and then selects which organisation they want to work in.
+- Users and groups are created, and mapped to the organisation they were created in.
+- All objects exist under an organisation, so if a user is created in Organisation A, the user data is stored under /happner/_data/[Organisation A id]/User/[user id]
+- If user A logs in and works under Organisation B, and saves a new AssemblyLine object, the object is stored under the path /happner/_data/[Organisation B id]/AssemblyLine/[assemblyline id]